emojidex/slate/source/includes/_api.md

 Name | Type | Description
 ---- | ---- | -----------
-limit | integer | amount of emoji to return per page page | integer | page number detailed | bool | returns extra information such as upstream asset checksums[md5] when true
+category | string | the category code (EG: "faces" or "food") you wish to limit the index to limit | integer | amount of emoji to return per page page | integer | page number detailed | bool | returns extra information such as upstream asset checksums[md5] when true